In this guide learn about:

 Apply translation to selected text

 Once selected, the icon will momentarily buffer as it identifies the changes it needs to make.
-The text block will then have the translation applied.
+The text block will then have the suggested translation applied.

-Apply translation to an entire story
+Apply translation to an entire story or community post

 Select the sparkly A icon in the editing bar at the top, this will display a drop-down list of languages which you can select from:

 While the translation tool works paragraph by paragraph, the icon will momentarily buffer.
-Once done, the whole body of the story will be translated into the language of your selection:
+Once done, the whole body of the story will be translated into the language of your selection.

 Reverting a translation